Last Updated on by Karl

 There’s no other site that has large niche-specific communities for almost every topic imaginable.
 They have in-depth, public discussions that you can analyze.

-If you’re not familiar with Reddit, read this quick guide on finding subreddits related to your niche.
+If you’re not familiar with Reddit, read this quick guide.

 For now, I'll assume that you know what Reddit is and how it works on a basic level.